-New Mom in the Know: 10 Witty and Wise Pieces of Advice for the Pregnant Lady
+7 Witty And Wise Pieces Of Advice For The Pregnant Lady

 2. Take your vitamins.
 Don’t blow off your doctor when she says take those pre-natal vitamins, as they can help you get over the ick in the beginning and they make your hair and nails long and shiny!
 Set a reminder because, well -pregnancy brain.

-3. Don’t overnest.
+3. Don’t over nest.
 “I only have nine months!”
 Is like the marathoner who takes off like a shot.
 You have time to make space, to decide on colors, to put stuff on a wish list.Rule of thumb: nest if it’s fun.
 If it’s making you nuts, allocate or set it down temporarily.

 “Shout out to uteruses, the original 3D printers.” -Bill Nye the Science Guy.

-5. You’re not fat, you’re pregnant.
+5. You’re not obese, you’re pregnant.
 Depressed about the new cellulite, the prominent veins, the swollen ankles, the lack of waist?
 Relax, it’s temporary.
-Get a haircut or a mani-pedi, buy a larger dress and remind yourself that your swollen because you are gestating -you’re not obese.
+Get a haircut or a mani-pedi, buy a larger dress and remind yourself that your swollen because you are gestating.

 6. Sex is okay!
 Unless you’ve got a unique medical condition or are entirely uninterested, it’s perfectly okay to have intimacy during pregnancy, in fact, doctors recommend it.
 It helps you and your partner connect, and combats some of those “I don’t look sexy” thoughts that creep in.
 There are some actual benefits to increasing the blood flow in your nether region and it can even lower your blood pressure, a factor with preeclampsia.